About

 6. After studying the lessons of the week, work on the assignment(s) listed for that week.

 8. If you get stuck in part of an assignment or want to run your strategy by us, tell us on Discord.
-We will not give you the solution to an assignment, but we will help you get to a good track to complete it.
+We will not give you the solution to an assignment, but we will help you get on a good track to complete it.

 Discord?